-- $(1) \qquad \hbox{A non-conforming use does not constitute an offence in terms of this By-law.}$ - (2) A non-conforming use may continue as long as it remains otherwise lawful, subject to the following: - if the non-conforming use is ceased for any reason for a period of more than twenty-four consecutive months, any subsequent utilisation of the property must comply with this Bylaw and the zoning scheme, with or without departures; - (b) an appropriate application contemplated in section 15(2) must be made for the alteration or extension of buildings or structures in respect of the non-conforming use; - (c) the owner bears the onus of proving that the non-conforming use right exists; and - (d) the use right is limited to the area of the building or land in respect of which the proven use right exists. - (3) Subject to subsection (2)(a) and (b), if an existing building that constitutes a non-conforming use is destroyed or damaged to the extent that it is necessary to demolish a substantial part of the building, the Municipality may grant permission for the reconstruction of such building subject to conditions.
+(1) A non-conforming use does not constitute an offence in terms of this By-law.

+- (2) A non-comforming use may continue, subject to the following: - (a) if the non-conforming use is ceased for any reason for a period of more than twenty-four consecutive months, any subsequent utilisation of the property must comply with this Bylaw and the zoning scheme, with or without departures; - (b) an appropriate application contemplated in section 15(2) must be made for the alteration or extension of buildings or structures in respect of the non-conforming use; - (c) the owner bears the onus of proof that the non-conforming use right exists; and - (d) the use right is limited to the area of the building or land in respect of which the proven use right exists. - (3) Subject to subsection (2)(a) and (b), if an existing building that constitutes a non-conforming use is destroyed or damaged to the extent that it is necessary to demolish a substantial part of the building, the Municipality may grant permission for the reconstruction of such building subject to conditions.

-15. Land development requiring approval
+15. Land development requiring approval and other approvals required in terms of this By-law